-While the frontcountry does not encompass any designated Wilderness, it supports the park as one of the largest units in the wilderness preservation system, encompassing more than 2.7 million acres-including around 53,000 acres of marine wilderness.
-Further, the frontcountry can strengthen opportunities for experiences in designated Wilderness by both supporting extended backcountry trips and enabling day-use trips from Bartlett Cove into adjacent designated Wilderness, targeted to those who may not otherwise be able to access this experience (e.g., due to physical conditions or the lack of equipment, time, or backcountry skill).
+The park is one of the largest units in the wilderness preservation system, encompassing more than 2.7 million areas of designated Wilderness-including around 53,000 acres of marine wilderness.
+While the frontcountry does not encompass any of the designated Wilderness, it supports visitors who are launching and returning from extended backcountry experiences, and enables day-use trips from Bartlett Cove into adjacent designated Wilderness, targeted to those who may not otherwise be able to access this experience (e.g., due to physical conditions or the lack of equipment, time, or backcountry skill).